GoogleChrome/developer.chrome.com/site/en/docs/devtools/memory-problems/allocation-profiler/index.md

 date: 2015-04-13
 #updated: YYYY-MM-DD
 description:
-  "Use the allocation profiler tool to find objects that aren&#39;t being properly garbage collected, and continue to retain memory."
+  "Use the allocation profiler tool to find objects that aren't being properly garbage collected, and continue to retain memory."
 ---